chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 ![Alt text](/figures/moh_pull.png?raw=true "Pulling: distance vs time")

-We can now extract windows with 2A spacing along the z-axis and run windows from each.
+We can now extract windows with 2 A spacing along the z-axis and run windows from each.

 All outputs from the simulation have been moved into "./md_output" (minus the trajectory files).